Laser projector: Galvanometer scanners

 Galvanometers (also called "scanners" or "galvos") are computer-controlled electromagnetic devices that move mirrors mounted on the end of rotary shafts.
 The mirror reflects the laser beam to "draw" images.
 Galvanometers are typically identified by their speed of operation, measured in Kpps (kilo points per second).
 Available speeds include 8k, 12k, 20k, 30k, 35k, 50k, and 60k.
 The faster the galvanometers, the smoother and more flicker-free the projected image.
 Each galvanometer moves the beam in one plane, either X axis or Y axis.
 Placing the galvanometers close together at 90 degrees to each other allows full movement of the laser beam within a defined square area.
 The most useful specifications of a galvanometer pair for laser show use are the speed at which they can draw points, and the angle at which they achieve this speed.
 Galvanometers come in two main groups: open loop and closed loop.
 Closed loop, which is most common, means the galvanometer is controlled by a servo system—the control circuit uses a feedback signal generated by the mirror's motion to correct motion commands.
 An amplifier similar to an audio power amplifier drives the mirror.

 Controller (DAC)

 In the case of using a computer to control a laser projector, a digital-to-analog converter (DAC) is needed to convert the digital control signal from the computer into analog signals that control the scanners in the laser projector.
 Typically, two channels are used for x-y position control and three channels are used for controlling the RGB values of an RGB projector.
-In the case of a single color projector, the intensity channel is used instead of the RGB channels.
+For a single-color projector, the intensity channel is used instead of the RGB channels.
 Most commercially available projectors and DACs are compatible with the ILDA standard that specifies the channels and pinout for the 25-pin D-SUB input connector on the projector.